Scroll For More

 A team of researchers from Massachusetts General Hospital has developed an artificial intelligence-based method to predict which patients are most likely to experience a recurrence of melanoma.
 The new AI-based method uses data from patient electronic health records to predict melanoma recurrence.
 The results of the study suggest that machine learning algorithms can extract predictive signals for early-stage melanoma recurrence prediction, which can help identify patients who may be at risk.

-Five Planets Will Align in the Night Sky This Month - Here's How to See Them
+The Last Supermoon of the Year Will Be in the Sky This Week.
+Here's How to See It.